 One of the main awareness-raising tools in Lithuania is the national SIC website, www.draugiskasinternetas.lt, which is dedicated to the dissemination of all safer internet awareness-raising resources and related activities.
 NAE (National Agency of Education) maintains the website as an awareness-raising instrument for Lithuanian society and the educational community, and coordinates the main activities of the awareness centre.

 Child Line, established in 1997, provides free and anonymous help to children and teenagers by phone and online.
 Child Line consultants listen to the children's concerns and try to find ways together to solve their difficulties, and to encourage them to share their worries with the people they trust.
 If necessary, children are referred to other institutions.
 There are currently 339 consultants of which 333 are volunteers providing help to children and teenagers.

 The functions of Child Line within the framework of safer internet are:

-- to provide support services for children and teenagers by answering online questions and telephone calls from children related to their use of online technologies, particularly in relation to harmful contact (grooming), harmful conduct (cyberbullying), harmful content, and uncomfortable or scary experiences in using online technologies.
+- to provide emotional support for children and teenagers by phone and online related to their use of online technologies, particularly in relation to harmful contact (grooming), harmful conduct (cyberbullying), harmful content, and uncomfortable or scary experiences in using online technologies.

 - to consult parents online on issues of child safety on the internet.